 Serenity was too kind to acknowledge that he was right.
 It had been a tiresome process, and certainty not one that she'd gone through alone, but over the years she had helped to restore the other planets.
 It was one of the last things she'd done as a sailor senshi.
 Galaxia had been able to restore a numerous amount of star seeds within the solar system, and she'd found that not all life had been destroyed with the moon.
 Some had been preserved in a state of stasis, slumbering on the moons of the planet they once served.
 It was a slow and exhausting process to restore all the planets, and each senshi helped with the restoration of their own planets especially.

 Pulling her mind back to the present, she looked around the ballroom.
 She had been told that Nemesis was a poor planet, but she did not see any signs of poverty in this room.
 It looked like a normal party with proper dress and decorations.
-Nemesis was the only planet she had absolutely no involvement with.
-She knew little to nothing of their origins.
-And even the other planets were unaware they had any reason to be grateful to her.
-As far they knew, the senshi of the moon had disappeared.ng his hand.
+Nemesis was the only planet she had absolutely no involvement with prior to their establishing themselves.
+She knew little to nothing of their origins and even the other planets were unaware they had any reason to be grateful to her.
+As far they knew, the senshi of the moon had disappeared.

 The two of them dazzled onlookers with their dance.
 Serenity had become quite a bit more graceful over the years, growing into a woman that queen Serenity would have been very proud of, and Diamond was light on his feet.
 They danced in silence only a few minutes before Diamond posed a question to her.
 "I hope it is not improper for me to ask, but why is the King of Earth not with you?"